Updated

 Our California criminal defense attorneys will highlight the following in this article:

-Penal Code 801.1 sets forth two specific limitation periods for specified sex offenses.
+However, Penal Code 801.1 sets forth two specific limitation periods for specified sex offenses (enumerated in section 2 below).
 In these cases:

 - Prosecutors must file charges before the victim’s 40th birthday, provided that the victim was under the age of 18 when the offense took place; and/or,

-- Prosecutors must file charges before 10 years have passed from the date of the offense, for cases involving an adult victim.1
+- Prosecutors must file charges before 10 years have passed from the date of the offense, for cases involving an adult victim.

 California Penal Code 801.1(a) provides the 40th birthday limitation period for sex offenses when the victim was under the age of 18 when the offense was committed.
-This section specifically states that it applies to the following sex crimes:
+This section specifically states that it applies to the following sex crime felonies:

-- Lewd acts with a minor child, per PC 288;
+- Lewd acts with a minor child, per Penal Code 288 PC, and the child is 14 or 15.

-Penal Code 801.1(b) provides the 10-year limitation period for sex offenses involving adult victims.
-This section states that it applies to those felony offenses listed in California Penal Code 290(c).
+Penal Code 801.1(b) provides a 10-year limitation period for sex offenses involving adult victims.
+This statute of limitation applies to the above-listed sex crimes and to felony offenses listed in California Penal Code 290(c).

 Penal Code 290 is California’s Sex Offender Registration Act.
-Subsection (c) makes the Act applicable to the above listed sex crimes.
-It also includes additional felonies, like:
+It includes such felonies as:

 - Human trafficking, per PC 236.1;